QijingZheng/VASP_FermiSurface/README.md

 xcrysden --bxsf ebands3d.bxsf
 ```

-For example, below is the the Fermi surface of copper
+For example, below is the the Fermi surface of `fcc Cu`

 ![Copper Fermi Surface](examples/copper/copper_fermi_surface.png)